Lessons learned on one year anniversary of water main break

 Turnbull said the cause was a water main breaking down before eventually giving out.

-On Friday, the Environmental Advisory Board’s Water Committee said at their annual meeting that hey’re keeping a close tab on the city’s water department.
+On Friday, the Environmental Advisory Board’s Water Committee said at their annual meeting that they’re keeping a close tab on the city’s water department.

 “We really want to understand what they’re going to be doing as far as looking at the infrastructure within the city of Dayton,” said Kathy Arnett, the Water Committee’s chairperson.
 “Where there might be other concerns or issues, and ask them to give us an update on that.”